LeandroBerlin/react-dog-ceo/README.md

 const reduxDevTools =
     window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__();

+// compose the middleware and ReduxDevTools const composed = compose(applyMiddleware(sagaMiddleware), reduxDevTools);

-// create a Redux store using the Reducer and connect the Saga middleware to the Redux store + DevTools export const store = createStore(
+// create a Redux store using the Reducer and connect the Saga middleware to the Redux store with DevTools enables export const store = createStore(
     reducer,
-    compose(applyMiddleware(sagaMiddleware), reduxDevTools)
+    composed
 );

 // run the watcher